 The desired outcomes of the LMT EDVA technology development project (both initial and expanded scopes) were successfully accomplished.
-The prototype LMT EDVAs functioned nearly perfectly in real-world dump valve separator field testing, and the large and small sizes targeted (for 1" & 2" valves) should allow the vast majority of dump valves used in North America to have a more affordable zero emission answer.
+The prototype LMT EDVAs functioned nearly perfectly in real-world dump valve separator field testing, and the large and small sizes targeted (for 1" & 2" valves) should allow most dump valves used in North America to have a more affordable zero emission answer.